SokoPaulSokool/MyDiary/README.md

 ## Setting Up for Development

-These are instructions for setting up MyDiary app in a development enivornment.
+These are instructions for setting up MyDiary app in the development enivornment.

 ### Prerequisites